nodeshift/nodejs-reference-architecture/docs/operations/logging.md

 - Don't throw and catch multiple errors, throw once and catch/log at the highest level.
-- Every source file should utilize Pino's child method off of the common logger instance, passing in { file: module } to make the file path part of the log.
+- Every source file should utilize Pino's child method off of the common logger instance, passing in { file: module } to make the source file path is part of the log.

 # Generating user and trace filterable logs